CAOR-MINES-ParisTech/ukfm/docs/_sources/auto_examples/attitude.rst.txt

-The true trajectory is computed along with noisy inputs after we define the noise standard deviation affecting the (accurate) IMU, where the platform is 2 s stationary and then have constant angular velocity around gravity.
+The true trajectory is computed along with noisy inputs after we define the noise standard deviation affecting the IMU, where the platform is 2 s stationary and then has constant angular velocity around gravity.

 .. code-block:: default

-    # IMU standard-deviation noise (noise is isotropic)
+    # IMU noise standard deviation (noise is isotropic)
     imu_std = np.array([5/180*np.pi,  # gyro (rad/s)
-                        0.4,          # accelerometer (m/s**2)
+                        0.4,          # accelerometer (m/s^2)
                         0.2])         # magnetometer
     # simulate true trajectory and noisy inputs
     states, omegas = model.simu_f(imu_std)